 Phones are often a source of people's entertainment, but not the sole focus.
 This often creates a passive mindset to purchasing, which naturally drives down average mobile ecommerce conversions.

 Since they're interested, but not necessarily ready to buy, we need to prioritize the creation of user experiences that allow customers interest to peek, and facilitate a longer buying process.

 Optimize How Your Products Are Displayed On Category Pages

-Most mobile websites default to a single column view of products.
+Most mobile websites default to a single column view of category pages.
 This optimizes the size of the products thumbnail photo but diminishes the ability to quickly browse through various products.
-For many clients, we’ve found that displaying products in two columns rather that one actually increase average session durations overall for our customers.
+For many clients, we’ve found that displaying products in two columns rather that one actually increase average session duration overall for our customers.

 If you have a product that can work as a smaller thumbnail, take advantage of the devices screen space and reduce the size of the thumbnails to get more products in front of your customer per scroll.

 Different products require different displays.
 Don't always default to a single column if your product can be effective in two.

 Also, keeping within the mindset of an in-transit potential customer, the ability for customers to save their orders easily and effectively is critical.
 They may find a few items they like on their initial pass through but won't have the time or availability to make the purchase on the spot.

 A persistent cart, and even better yet, e-mail notification for cart abandonment can go a long way for catching this customer when they do have the availability to make their purchase.